liammckay19/bearBuy_order_processing/README.md

 - Copy and paste allRequisitions.tsv into your favorite spreadsheet

-‘
-## How to save a bearBuy Requisition:
+## How to save and parse a bearBuy Requisition:

 ### On BearBuy:

 1. Documents>Search Documents>My Requisitions
 2. Click on the requisition no. link
 3. On the Summary tab page, Hit Ctrl-S, save webpage as HTML in same dir as bearbuy_scrape.py
+4. Run `python bearbuy_scrape.py`
+5. Output should have populated a allRequisitions.tsv file